Last Update: 2023-01-03 (many edits to go ... stay tuned ... Happy New Year)

 So, there you have my antenna dilemma in a nutshell.
 I think the end-fed long wire and the 6BTV vertical are my 1st best practical and immediate solutions that will surely be plagued by the current S9+10db noise level.
 However, as my older bro, WH4HIP, and I rag-chewed, we fathomed that the current poor wire antenna is likely noise prone and a vertical may be no worse for noise while affording a greater signal level increasing the S/N ratio.

-A G5RV or a Double Bazooka are next next possible (albeit most difficult) routes for lower noise and higher gain to work my favorite bands for DX of 80-20 meters.
+A G5RV or a Double Bazooka are the next best possible (albeit most difficult) routes for lower noise and higher gain to some of my favorite bands for DX of 80-20 meters.
 Ideally, I would like to service all common 11 bands (160-6 meters).

 My latest mental shot in the dark was to push up a hex or cobweb to only 20' and place it a little further than that from my power lines so as to clear them in a failure.
 That idea comes with the plus of great designs and cons of terrible low height and XYL misery.
 Oy!